 Level of difficulty: easy.

-Day 5: Trapani – Marsala along the salt way (42 km)
+Day 5: Trapani – Marsala along the salt way (Cycling 42 km / 26 miles)

 Today’s itinerary is completely flat as you will skirt the beautiful coastline the whole time.
 Windmills, salt pans and mounds of freshly extracted salt will be the backdrop to an unmatchable landscape.
 You will also have the chance to visit Mothia island, the ancient cradle of Phoenician- Punic civilization which can be reached by motorboat from the lagoon within few minutes.

 Today’s stage ends in Marsala, a city famous for its homonym wine and for the landing of Garibaldi with his expedition of the Thousand.